terminatorul/openvpn-initscript-slack/README.md

-# openvpn-initscript-slack
+# OpenVPN connections as system services for Slackware Linux
+Slackware Linux has no specific init script for openvpn and openvpn connections.
+Slackware documentation for openvpn simply suggests to copy paste the content a very simple init script to the appropriate system file.

-Init script to start, stop and show openvpn connections for Slackware Linux
+Here is a more useful init script to start, stop and show openvpn connections for Slackware Linux.

 ## Usage
 Copy the `rc.openvpn` file from here to: